marioir2001/hass_lmair_2026/README.md

 > **Note:** The Light Manager Air does not automatically notify Home Assistant when its configuration changes.
 Therefore, synchronization must be started manually after making changes in AirStudio.

-## Configuration

-### Polling Settings

-The Light Manager Air relies on polling for updates because it does not support event-based communication.
-This integration allows you to adjust the polling intervals for:

-1. **Marker Updates**: Updates the status of markers (Default: `5000 ms`).
-2. **Radio Signals**: Checks for 433 MHz and 868 MHz signals (Default: `2000 ms`).
-3. **Weather Updates**: Retrieves weather data from connected weather stations (Default: `300000 ms`).

-You can customize these intervals to suit your needs or disable polling entirely if not required:

-1. Navigate to **Settings** → **Devices & Services**.
-2. Locate the Light Manager Air integration and click **Options**.
-3. Set your desired intervals or disable polling by uncheck the checkbox.

-⚠️ **Warning**: Short intervals improve response times but may impact performance.
-Use default settings as a starting point and adjust based on your system's capabilities.

 ## 📡 Radio Learning & Automation